ZupIT/beagle-docs/content/en/home/API/Components/Layout/Pageview.md

 ## How to use it?

-On the example below you will see a PageView that contains three pages where each one of them has a Text defined by the Context.
+On the example below, you will see a PageView that contains three pages that each one of them has a Text defined by the Context.
 Every time there is a change the context page is redefined:

 {{< tabs id="T130" >}}
 {{% tab name="JSON" %}}